Here are the latest COVID-19 numbers confirmed Monday in Washington state

 Vaccine

-On the national level, 318 million shots of the approved vaccines have been given, according to CDC statistics.
+On the national level, more than 324.4 million shots of the approved vaccines have been given, according to CDC statistics.

 On April 15, all Washington residents ages 16 and older became eligible for the vaccine.